karenlmasters/HaverfordGalaxyGroup/README.md

 ## Example Codes Either Written to help, or output of student papers

+* `basic_stats.py` -- Various useful statistics functions from Brooke Simmons.
+Includes a function to calculate proper errors on fractions, and to match two distributions (e.g. by mass).

 * `Fitsinput_simpleplots.ipynb` -- Example code for how to read in a fits file, slice the data on selection from a column, make basic histograms and scatter plots.
 Written for mangaHIall.fits file... but should be easily modified to any .fits table.

 * `FourPanelGalaxyPlot.ipynb` -- Code to make a four panel plot for a MaNGA galaxy, showing the gri image and three other MaNGA maps.